Climate Stories Project

 • Students at Paul Smith's College interviewed residents of the Adirondacks and made a short documentary film about climate change in the region.

-• Participants from Community Organizations in Montgomery County, Maryland crafted and shared their own climate stories and interviewed community members about their stories.
+• Participants from community organizations in Montgomery County, Maryland crafted and shared their own climate stories and interviewed community members about their stories.

 In all of these workshops, participants came away with a deeper engagement with climate change as a vital human issue and were better able to understand their own relationship to the changing climate in their home regions.
 To learn more about workshop pricing and for access to a library of Climate Stories Project workshop documents such as lesson plans, information forms, and helpful tips, please contact us.